Updated January 2023

 3. Recognizing The link between mental illness and addiction

 When someone is suffering from a mental illness and a substance abuse problem, they have what's known as a concurrent disorder.

 Concurrent disorders are incredibly common.
-In 2012, the Canadian government conducted a Community Mental Health Survey and found that roughly 282,000 Canadians (age 15-64) were suffering from concurrent disorders.
+In 2012, the Canadian government conducted a community mental health survey and found that roughly 282,000 adults were suffering from concurrent disorders.

 For example, people with mood and anxiety disorders are prone to self-medicate with alcohol and illicit substances—like opioids.

 But it's also common to see addiction combined with other mental illnesses, including personality disorders and eating disorders.